HuygensING/suriano/docs/transcription.md

-# Corpus suriano - letters
+# Corpus HuygensING - suriano

 ## How a TF dataset represents a corpus